Chihuahua (short coat) : : Male (neutered) : : Senior : : Small

 GOMEZ was clearly scared and his ears were badly bitten by the black flies, he was shaking when I took him out of the crate, but very friendly, clearly craving affection.

 GOMEZ is neutered, rabies, core vaccines, heartworm/tick tested negative.
 He is on monthly prevention, microchipped, we do not know his age, but he is in the 10 year plus senior age range.
 He weighs around 10 pounds and does need to lose a few of those pounds.
+He is scheduled for a dental at the vets on Thursday, 6 July 2023.

 We have no way of knowing what the actual breed is, so it is up to people to look at the pictures and video's to make up their own mind.